 Vishay has a staggered Board of Directors divided into three classes.
 The number of directors is fixed by the Board of Directors, subject to a minimum of three and a maximum of fifteen directors as provided in the Company's charter documents.
-There are currently ten members of the Board.
-As described in Proposal One, three directors are nominated for election as Class III directors for a term expiring at the annual meeting of stockholders in 2018.
+Upon the passing of Wayne Rogers in December 2015, the Board evaluated the size of the Board.
+Following the recommendation of the Nominating and Corporate Governance Committee, the Board determined to reduce the size of the Board to nine members.
+As described in Proposal One, four directors are nominated for election as Class I directors for a term expiring at the annual meeting of stockholders in 2019.
 Biographical information on each of the current and nominated directors is included in Proposal One.